 Dr Tinkle Chugh is a Lecturer in Computer Science at the University of Exeter.
-Between Feb 2018 and June 2020, he worked as a Postdoctoral Research Fellow in the BIG data methods for improving windstorm FOOTprint prediction (BigFoot) project funded by Natural Environment Research Council (NERC) UK.
-He is also a member of the expert network in the Constructing a Digital Environment programme funded by NERC UK.
+He is Associate Editor of the Complex and Intelligent Systems journal.
+Between Feb 2018 and June 2020, he worked as a Postdoctoral Research Fellow in the BIG data methods for improving windstorm FOOTprint prediction (project funded by Natural Environment Research Council UK.
 He obtained his PhD degree in Mathematical Information Technology in 2017 from the University of JyvÃ¤skylÃ¤, Finland.
-His thesis was a part of the Decision Support for Complex Multiobjective Optimization Problems (DeCoMo) project, where he collaborated with Finland Distinguished Professor (FiDiPro) Yaochu Jin from the University of Surrey, UK.
-His research interests are machine learning, data-driven optimization, evolutionary computation and decision making.
+His thesis was a part of the Decision Support for Complex Multiobjective Optimization Problems project, where he collaborated with Finland Distinguished Professor (FiDiPro) Yaochu Jin from the University of Surrey, UK.
+His research interests are machine learning, data-driven optimization, evolutionary computation, and decision making.